vxshxk/CNN_Image_Classification/README.md

 # CNN_Image_Classification
+18/09/23: Training the model succesfully implemented.
-Haven't completed the assignment fully yet (hopefully by tomorrow), just have built the model class.
+17/09/23: Haven't completed the assignment fully yet (hopefully by tomorrow), just have built the model class.